 Although we expect stairways, stairwells, and sets of steps to be “low tech” compared to mechanical alternatives, property owners still have a responsibility to maintain them for those who climb the stairs each day.
 New York’s property owners have a duty to maintain their stairways and steps in a “reasonably safe” condition for building occupants and visitors.
-When they do not, when they lapse in their duties and create hazardous situations for walkers, serious accidents may occur causing unnecessary pain a suffering for the victim.
+When they do not, when they lapse in their duties and create hazardous situations for walkers, serious accidents may occur causing unnecessary pain and suffering for the victim.

-Our injury lawyers believe that no resident should have to suffer because of the negligence of a property owner.
+Banville Law's New York slip and fall lawyers believe that no resident should have to suffer because of the negligence of a property owner.
 With such a large number of residents, Manhattan alone consisting of over 850,000 apartments, there are numerous buildings suffering neglect and posing a potential danger to residents and guests.

 We are dedicated to fighting for our clients’ best interests and holding careless property owners responsible for their actions.
 If you were hurt in an accident involving defective stairs, steps or stairwells, you may be able to secure fair compensation for your medical expenses, lost wages, and pain and suffering by pursuing a claim in the New York civil court system.

 New York is home to numerous buildings, both small and large, from private residential apartment buildings to private office high-rises and public governmental offices.
 In every building, visitors and residents alike have two options in making their way from floor to floor: use an elevator or take the stairs.

 It is the responsibility of property owners to ensure that their buildings’ stairways and steps are in good working condition and free of potential hazards.
 In our decades of experience, Banville Law’s New York slip and fall lawyers have helped clients injured by the following hazards: